restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `/reports`

-Specify the path that you want to use to access the reports stored into your server
+Specify the path that you want to use to access the reports and stored into your server.

 ### restqa.dashboard.server.report.outputFolder